Monday, May 5, 2014

 The lady with a red high heel shoe.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What are your current goals, and where do you envision yourself in the next 5-7 years?

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls struggling with gender dysphoria?

 Monika D: Find out what you really really need in life!
 Find your inner child and hug it.
 Then you will walk your own way right between the fields of dysphoria and euphoria.
 Your very own way.
+It’s important to trust your instincts and not let anyone define your journey for you.
+Embrace your truth, and remember that healing comes from within, not from external validation.

 Monika: Monika, thank you for the interview!
 Thank you!